OSSystems/ZephyrBT/README.rst

 .. code-block:: console

-  west build -b native_posix samples/hello_world -t run
+  west build -b qemu_cortex_m3 samples/hello_world -t run

 The second step is add your credentials to github.
 This will add necessary permissions to clone using ssh and send changes.
 The github documentation can